nobutoba/harmonyzku/background_assignment/submission.md

 this is a bare ballot contract **with an added functionality of delegating votes to others**.

 To understand each and every line of code,
-I then stripped the voting delegation functionality from the original source code and wrote `BallotWithoutDelegate` contract on [ballot_without_delegate.sol](./src/ballot_without_delegate.sol), **which implements a minimal voting functionality**.
+I stripped the voting delegation functionality from the original source code and wrote `BallotWithoutDelegate` contract on [ballot_without_delegate.sol](./src/ballot_without_delegate.sol), **which implements a minimal voting functionality**.
 This makes things simpler and helps our understanding of the original Ballot contract.
 Some observations from the simplified contract are in order: